5T33Z0/OC-Little-Translated/06. CMOS-related Fixes/README.md

 ### Solution

-See "14-1-CMOS Reset Patch" for details.
+See "CMOS Reset Fix" for details.

 ## **CMOS** Memory and RTCMemoryFixup